quickwit-oss/quickwit/docs/tutorials/tutorial-hdfs-logs-distributed-search-aws-s3.md

 sidebar_position: 1
 ---

-In this guide, we will index about 40 million log entries (13 GB decompressed) on AWS S3 and start a distributed search server.
+In this guide, we will index about 40 million log entries (13 GB decompressed) on AWS S3 using an EC2 instance and launch a three-node distributed search cluster.

 Example of a log entry:
 ```json